jlinoff/pam/README.md

 password) to copy its value to the system clipboard so that it can then be pasted them into the appropriate login field.

-You can even include images like this.
+You can even include images as shown in this example which is also provided by PAM to practice with and, like the examples above, is also described in the [Load File](#load-file) section later on.

 <img src="www/help/pam-ice-cream-sundae-open.png" width="400" alt="ice-cream-sundae-example">